Adaptive Nonparametric Perturbations of Parametric Models with Generalized Bayes: Synthetic Data Illustration

 We also examined uncertainty quantification.
 We checked whether posterior credible sets are calibrated and achieve frequentist coverage.
 We computed how often, across independent simulations, the true median fell in the posterior 95\% credible interval; with correct calibration, it should fall in the interval 95\% of time.
-In the well-specified case, the gNPP is well calibrated, as is the parametric and nonparametric model (\Cref{fig:coverage_synth}).
-In the misspecified case, the parametric model is miscalibrated, but the gNPP inherits the good calibration of the nonparametric model (\Cref{fig:mmd_miss_coverage}, \Cref{fig:coverage_synth}).
+In the well-specified case, the gNPP is well calibrated, as is the parametric and nonparametric model (\Cref{fig:mmd_spec_coverage,fig:coverage_synth}).
+In the misspecified case, the parametric model is miscalibrated, but the gNPP inherits the good calibration of the nonparametric model (\Cref{fig:mmd_miss_coverage,fig:coverage_synth}).

-A key hyperparameter in the gNPP is the convergence rate $r$.
-We set $r=0.49$ for the MMD and KSD versions, based on the intuition that $r$ should be as large as possible to enable efficient convergence in the misspecified case, while still below $0.5$ to preserve convergence in the well-specified case.
-While this default worked well for the MMD and KSD versions, in the Wasserstein version it led to a gBF that failed to favor the nonparametric model even with $n = 500$ datapoints, and even though the gBF slowly trended towards larger value (\Cref{fig:wass_rate_comparison}).
-Instead, setting $r=0.1$ led to improved performance by effectively discriminating between the well-specified and misspecified cases at lower values of $n$ (\Cref{fig:bf}, blue).
+A key hyperparameter in the gNPP is the rate $r$.
+We set $r=0.49$ for the MMD and KSD versions, based on the intuition that $r$ should be as large as possible to enable efficient convergence in the misspecified case, while still below $1/2$, the parametric rate, to preserve convergence in the well-specified case (\Cref{remark:set_r}).
+While this default worked well for the MMD and KSD versions, in the Wasserstein version it led to a gBF that failed to favor the parametric model in the well specified case even with $n = 500$ datapoints, and even though the gBF slowly trended towards larger value (\Cref{fig:wass_rate_comparison}).
+Instead, setting $r=0.1$ led to improved performance by effectively discriminating between the well-specified and misspecified cases at lower values of $n$.
 So although $r = 0.49$ may be a reasonable default, problem-specific tuning can improve performance.